 Weak Action Verbs

 It’s one of the most common mistakes of a resume and it’s why most candidates get rejected.
-Some jargon, phrases, and wording used by job seekers in their resumes are just unnecessary.
-They don’t do much for the employer, aside from making them cringe.

 Marketing Insights Resume Template